MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/add-ons.md

 ## Power Automate capacity add-ons

 Power Apps and Power Automate capacity add-ons increase the daily Power Platform requests limits for workloads that need more usage capacity than their allocation.
-These add-ons provide an additional 10,000 daily Power Platform requests per unit for $50/month and is enforced daily.
+These add-ons provide an additional 50,000 daily Power Platform requests per unit for $50/month and is enforced daily.
 Unused Power Platform requests do not carry over from day to day.
 You can purchase these add-ons at any time and they remain a part of the subscription for the remainder of the subscription term.

 During transition period, there is no facility to assign the Power Apps and Power Automate capacity add-ons to a user or flow.
-However, Microsoft recommends that you purchase these add-ons now to remain within your license terms and to be prepared for when the transition period ends.
+However, Microsoft recommends that you purchase these add-ons now to remain within your license terms.
+If any flows are being throttled currently, please raise a Microsoft support ticket with the flow details and add on details to get temporary relief from throttling.

 ## Unattended add-on